mmoraless/DET-ABE/README.md

 http://link.springer.com/chapter/10.1007%2F978-3-319-24018-3_7

-If you find useful this code, please cite our article.
+If you find useful this code, please cite our article:
+Miguel Morales Sandoval.
+(2016).
+DET-ABE: Java API for attribute-based encryption of content.
+Zenodo.
+10.5281/zenodo.55340